Lancetnik/Propan/docs/docs/en/2_getting_started/1_quick-start.md

 ## Dependencies

-**Propan** a has dependencies management policy close to `pytest fixtures`.
+**Propan** has a dependencies management policy close to `pytest fixtures`.
-You can specify in functions arguments which dependencies you would to use.
-Framework passes them from the global Context object.
+Function arguments declare which dependencies you want are needed, and a special decorator delivers them from the global Context object.

-Already existed context fields are: *app*, *broker*, *context* (itself), *logger* and *message*.
+Already declared context fields are: *app*, *broker*, *context* (itself), *logger* and *message*.
-If you call not existing field, raises *pydantic.error_wrappers.ValidationError* value.
+If you call a non-existent field, raises *pydantic.error_wrappers.ValidationError* value.

 But you can specify your own dependencies, call dependencies functions (like `Fastapi Depends`) and [more](../5_dependency/1_di-index).